phcompeau/biological_modeling_course/_pages/coronavirus/structural_diff.md

 ### Loop in ACE2-binding ridge

 A marked difference was found on one of the loops in the ACE2-binding ridge.
 This is the region that we visualized in the tutorial.
-SARS contains a three residue motif, proline-proline-alanine, at residues 468 to 471.
+SARS-CoV contains a three residue motif, proline-proline-alanine, at residues 468 to 471.
 In contrast, SARS-CoV-2 contains a four residue motif, glycine-valine-glutamate-glycine, at the corresponding residues 482 to 485.
 The two bulky residues and two flexible glycines causes a conformational change in SARS-CoV-2 RBM.
 Below is a visual comparison of this region between SARS-CoV-2 and SARS.

 **STOP:** See if you can spot the major difference between the figures below before reading what actually happens. *Hint: Look at the yellow residue!*?
 {: .notice--primary}